 Otherwise, what’s the point of buying the publication month after month, week after week or clicking onto it each day if you’re always essentially going to get the same read?

-So how can we, as freelance writers, capitalise on these two essential elements in our pitches?
+So, knowing this, how can we, as freelance writers capitalise on these two essential elements in our pitches?

 Editors want to know from your pitch that you know what their readers want.

-But by thinking about a publication’s constancy, you ensure that you have the readers at the forefront of your mind.
+By thinking about a publication’s constancy, you ensure you have the readers at the forefront of your mind.

 But of course, constancy isn’t enough.